 Xavier Vives is professor of Economics and Finance, Abertis Chair of Regulation, Competition and Public Policy, and academic director of the Public-Private Research Center at IESE Business School.
 He holds a Ph.D. in Economics from UC Berkeley.

-He is a member of the Economic Advisory Group on Competition Policy at the European Commission, Research Fellow of CESifo and of the Center for Economic Policy Research, where he served as Director of the Industrial Organization Program in 1991-1997.
-He is also a member of the Academia Europaea, Fellow of the Econometric Society since 1992, and of the European Economic Association since 2004; and Research Associate of ECGI.
-He is also member of the Advisory Committee for Economic Recovery and Growth of the Government of Catalonia and recently he has been appointed Special Advisor to the Vicepresident of the European Commission and Commissioner for Competition, Mr Joaquín Almunia.
+He is Research Fellow of CESifo, and was member of its European Economic Advisory Group from 2001 to 2011.
+Research Fellow of the Center for Economic Policy Research, where he served as Director of the Industrial Organization Program in 1991-1997.
+Fellow of the Econometric Society since 1992 and elected member of its Council in 2006-2008; of the European Economic Association since 2004 and elected member of its Council 1991-1995; and Research Associate of the European Corporate Governance Institute.
+He was member of the Advisory Board for Economic Recovery of the Government of Catalonia (2011-2015), and from 2011 to 2014 he was Special Advisor to the Vicepresident of the European Commission and Commissioner for Competition, Mr Joaquín Almunia.

 Dr. Vives has been an advisor and consultant on competition, regulation, and corporate governance issues for the World Bank, the Inter-American Development Bank, the European Commission, the Federal Reserve Bank of New York, as well as for major international corporations.
-He is member of the board of CaixaBank and columnist for La Vanguardia, El País, Financial Times and The Wall Street Journal.
+He is a member of the board of CaixaBank.
+He is a columnist for La Vanguardia and occasionally for El País, Project Syndicate, Vox, Financial Times and The Wall Street Journal.